 Policy

-CSR and Sustainability Policy
+Social Values and Sustainability Policy

 1. Introduction

 In the last 24 months, the scope of The Shore Group’s operations has been rapidly diversifying and expanding.
-This has seen the group evolve from a primarily office-based resourcing business into a provider of a wide range of services into sectors including the built environment, property, retail, data and aviation.
-The Shore Group now offers contractor packages, builder’s work, temporary works, site logistics, civil engineering, retail refits, planned maintenance and fixed price M&E works in addition to its heritage recruitment services.
+This has seen the Group evolve from a primarily office-based resourcing business into a provider of a wide range of services into sectors including the built environment, property, retail, data, and aviation.

 The Shore Group’s senior management is committed to minimising the impact that its business activities have on the environment and to positively influence the communities they operate in.